The Ideal Launching Point For Our First Lighting Collection - The Local Project

 As one of the country’s most significant design events – one that celebrates the work of Australia’s leading artisans and creatives – Melbourne Design Week 2024 was the ideal launching point for Studio Enti’s first lighting collection.
 At the ‘Chasing Light’ event in the airy Beneath the Ferns space in Collingwood, the Sydney-based design practice unveiled its range of porcelain-based pendants, sconces, wall and ceiling lights.
 “I’m excited the range is a reality,” says the studio’s founder, Naomi Taplin.
 “It’s not just me creating these pieces, but a team of talented artisans I have an enormous amount of respect for, and Melbourne Design Week provided the perfect platform for us to launch.”

-studio is renowned for, and one that Taplin has long desired to integrate into her diverse repertoire.
+The lighting range is a natural extension of the highly considered handmade ceramic tableware the studio is renowned for, and one that Taplin has long desired to integrate into her diverse repertoire.
 Unsurprisingly, porcelain is at the heart of the collection, bringing its subtle aesthetic allure to each finely crafted luminaire.
 “As a material, porcelain is such a beautiful, natural element to look at and to interact with,” she says.
 “When you add the element of light, each piece comes to life with its own unique personality and character.”

 Comprising two wall lights, two ceiling lights, three pendants and two sconces – each available in a variety of sizes and in the studio’s wide-ranging signature colours – the collection is designed to seamlessly integrate into any room and to bathe spaces in warmth, character and “an earthy tranquillity that evolves with the time of day,” says Taplin.